guitarrapc/githubactions-lab/README.md

 ```

-## schedule job on non-default branch
+## Schedule job on non-default branch

 Schedule job will offer `Last commit on default branch`.